vaisshnaviks/Database/README.md

 The tables have been populated with dummy data to simulate real-world scenarios and to facilitate testing and development.
 An accompanying SQL script is provided to create the schema and populate the tables with this sample data.

-Features
+Features:

-Core Entities: Products, Brands, Categories, Customers, Stores, Employees, Vendors.
+- Core Entities: Products, Brands, Categories, Customers, Stores, Employees, Vendors.

-Transactions: Orders, Sales, Purchases, Inventory movements, Service requests.
+- Transactions: Orders, Sales, Purchases, Inventory movements, Service requests.

-Relationships: Junction tables for many-to-many links (e.g., Inventory-Purchases, Stores-Customers).
+- Relationships: Junction tables for many-to-many links (e.g., Inventory-Purchases, Stores-Customers).

-Key Fields: Stock quantities, transaction amounts, customer loyalty points, supply dates, employee assignments.​
+- Key Fields: Stock quantities, transaction amounts, customer loyalty points, supply dates, employee assignments.​

-Constraints: ENUMs for status/availability, indexes for performance on IDs and dates
+- Constraints: ENUMs for status/availability, indexes for performance on IDs and dates